AppMap: A framework for monitoring end-to-end code and data flows

 Altogether, the AppMap framework can provide you and your team with a clear picture of how your software works and how it changes over time.

-AppMap clients are shared under the MIT open source license.
+AppMap agents are shared under the MIT open source license.

 What languages does AppMap support?